-The Group governance framework comprises the Boards of the Group entities and the following Board committees: Remuneration Committee; Audit, Risk & Compliance Committee; Information Security Oversight Committee; Investment & Proposition Committee; and Unit-

-Linked Principles and Practice Committee.
+The Group governance framework comprises the Boards of the Group entities and the following Board committees: Remuneration Committee; Audit, Risk & Compliance Committee; Information Security Oversight Committee; Investment & Proposition Committee; and Unit-Linked Principles and Practice Committee.

-The Boards are responsible, among other things, for ensuring that each company adheres to the sound corporate governance principles and has appropriate resources, effective systems and controls and an appropriate risk framework.
+The Boards are responsible, among other things, for ensuring that each company adheres to sound corporate governance principles and has appropriate resources, effective systems and controls and an appropriate risk framework.

-The Board of Directors for MLL, MLAS and MLG share a common membership containing a majority of independent non-executives, ensuring they are independent of the other Group Boards.
+The Boards of Directors for MLL, MLAS and MLG share a common membership containing a majority of independent non-executives.
 In addition, the Audit, Risk & Compliance Committee members are all independent non-executives.